alidandach/dna-crypt/README.md

     - `11` → `T`

 Characters are converted to their 8-bit binary form, then split into 2-bit segments and mapped accordingly.

-## 🚀 Features

-- Encrypt any plain text into a simulated DNA sequence
-- Decrypt the DNA sequence back into readable text
-- Clean, readable Java implementation
-- Suitable for educational demos in cryptography and bioinformatics

 ## 📦 How to Use